sthomsonpl/Oxygen12Tweak/README.md

-# Oxygen12 Tweak by sthomsonpl
+# OxygenOS 12 Tweak by sthomsonpl

 - Enable Blur on QS
 - Force 120Hz